Jon-NJ/bookclub-plugin/help/menu_events.md

 Be sure to click **Save** whenever there is any change, including changing who the participants are.
 It is not possible to click **Send** if there are unsaved changes.
 Participants that have not yet received the invitation show an envelope with a red slash.
 Those who have received the invitation show a normal envelope.
 The **Clear** button will reset everyone to unsent.

 Please make sure everything is correct before you click **Send**.
-Once the job starts, it is no longer possible to cancel it.
-The job runs at the server and should only quit once all emails are sent.
+The job runs at the server and will quit once all emails are sent or the cancel button is pressed.
 The display in your browser should keep refreshing until the job is completed.

 When the job starts, it sets a "running" flag so that two identical jobs won't be running at the same time.
 There is the possibility that the job fails to complete before it can clear the "running" flag.
 If this happens, there is also a time-out (currently five minutes) to allow the job to be restarted.